watermelontools/watermelon-vscode/README.md

 [![Rating](https://img.shields.io/visual-studio-marketplace/r/WatermelonTools.watermelon-tools?style=flat-square)](https://marketplace.visualstudio.com/items?itemName=WatermelonTools.watermelon-tools&ssr=false#review-details)
 [![Discord](https://img.shields.io/discord/933846506438541492?style=flat-square)](https://discord.com/invite/H4AE6b9442)

-**Watermelon helps your team merge Pull Requests With Business Value**.
-Our set of plug-ins help you understand business context, improve your coding velocity and merge PRs like a breeze.
+**Watermelon is a Passive Documentation Search Engine** serving both our GitHub app and IDE extension.
+Our set of plug-ins help developers understand code context, improve their coding velocity and merge PRs like a breeze.

 We've built a search algorithm that indexes the most relevant [passive documentation](https://www.watermelontools.com/post/what-is-passive-code-documentation-why-is-it-hard-to-scale-what-to-do-about-it) for a given block of code.

 To obtain business context in your IDE, use this extension.

-To obtain business context in your CI/CD, take a look at our [GitHub Application](https://github.com/apps/watermelon-context)
+To obtain business context in your CI/CD, take a look at our [GitHub Application](https://github.com/watermelontools/watermelon)

 ## Integrations